 - The effectiveness of the group is increased by having contributors from diverse backgrounds and areas of expertise.

 - The Next Generation has successfully organized 3 Understanding & Assistance Missions which have taken place in Zambia 2007 (youtu.be/SiMBCnyArlo), Papua New Guinea 2009 and Singapore/India 2011.

 The President, HRH The Princess Royal, has actively encouraged and supported the Society in its work within developing countries and in her address during the CAC in Edinburgh, she spoke of the importance and worth of the NG Missions to all RASC member societies and encouraged them to participate.

-The 7th NG Mission will take place in 2019.
-For more information click here.
+The 7th NG Mission to the Caribbean took place in 2019.
+For more information and photos click here.